awsdocs/aws-proton-user-guide/doc_source/ag-getting-started-cli.md

 1. Fork the [AWS Proton Sample CloudFormation Templates](https://github.com/aws-samples/aws-proton-cloudformation-sample-templates/) repository into your GitHub account or organization\.
 This repository includes the environment and service templates that we use in this tutorial\.

    Then, register your forked repository with AWS Proton\.
-For more information, see [Create and register a link to your repository](ag-create-repo.md)\.
+For more information, see [Create a link to your repository](ag-create-repo.md)\.

 1. Create an environment template\.